Airspace, East Africa

 “Our king hates our savaging of animals and our environment.
 People have overpopulated our planet.
 Yes, our cancer treatment center prolongs the lives of only a few rich people, but our scientific discoveries will be for the history books.”

-The businessman complained.
-The color didn’t fit on a military campus.
+Kochanski’s private car on the base was being repaired that day so they brought him his daughter’s lavender vehicle instead.
+He then complained about how the color didn’t fit on a military campus.
 It was an automatic because his daughter refused to learn to drive a stick shift.
 He hated the mechanical woman’s voice which nagged him about his seat belt, how all the doors automatically locked and the sophisticated electronics that shot out arctic blasts of air conditioning.

 “I want to drive a car, not be driven inside a refrigerated computer.
 But Katya won’t let me disable any functions which our mechanics here can do.
 It makes me feel my age.

 “But David, I don’t think she’ll come back to Saburia.
-She went out on the beach here with some beer, wearing a bikini and got heckled by some locals.
+She went out on the pretty beach here with some beer, wearing a bikini and got heckled by some locals.
 One of the Chinese patrol guards escorted her back.
 So maybe the king or one of his men will buy her car for a wife or daughter.

 The seat belt light went off.
 He pressed the button for the attendant to help him resume Black Shadows.
 Thinking about the skip in time between his phone and the TV, he concluded that a pedestrian reason for the three-minute time discrepancy was likely.
 His cellphone had to reset after traveling halfway around the globe.
 But fantastical explanations were more entertaining.

-Sometimes he had prescient dreams that never predicted anything practical — like the stock market — only inchoate danger.
+Sometimes he had prescient dreams that never predicted anything practical — like a killing in the stock market — only inchoate danger.
 Last night on the plane, he had dreamed he was on a beach in Saburia.
 The upside-down starry bowl of its black skies spilled above him.
 A rent grew in the night sky, a line where all the stars disappeared and the orange ball of a strange sun grew huge above him.

-Fourteen years old at the time, he had replied, “It means, I think… nothing really ever dies, everything just changes.”
+“It means, I think… nothing really ever dies, everything just changes.”
 Tears he could not control sprung to his eyes.
 His legs quivered.

 Married now with kids, he saw her name in the author lists of scientific journals.
-Max, her dog and their last connection, had passed away, and they hadn’t spoken since.
+Max, her dog, their last connection, had passed away, and they hadn’t spoken since.

-Campbell flew often.
+He flew often.
 Growing older by clicks of the clock, between Susan and his current love, Lucky, his mind’s expansion cracked old realities to explore new mysteries.
 What would a Bermuda Triangle experience be like, where he would disappear into a tear in the universe, ride a wave of energy that compressed and then propelled him faster than light, to alight — this morning — into some unknown destination in space-time?

-A cramp of foreboding warned that a tear in his universe could also reveal unknown evils.
-Like a spider in the darkness — not self-aware — Michael Kochanski was a tuned Internet antenna filtering signals from an exponential, international, electronic bazaar of information and transactions, mining contacts and ideas.
+A cramp of foreboding warned him that a tear in his universe could also reveal unknown evils.
+Like a spider in the darkness — not self-aware — Kochanski appeared to be a tuned Internet antenna filtering signals from an exponential, international, electronic bazaar of information and transactions, mining contacts and ideas.

-Campbell had followed Kochanski into the unknown as ancient sailors had traversed oceans guided only by the stars.
+He had followed Kochanski into the unknown as ancient sailors had traversed oceans guided only by the stars.
 What danger lay ahead in his second visit to Saburia?
 It might become too late to return and renew the Campbell family line: to rebuild his own castle on sandy edges besides the murky waters of the world’s mystery.